angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 ```

 Note that this is not clean code.
-We use an object in the global scope and select directly against an element by ID.
+We use an object in the global scope (`jQuery`) and select directly against an element by ID.
 If we include the component twice and thus have two IDs, the result is not deterministic.
+The next example shows a better approach.

 **[👉 Code on Stackblitz](
 https://stackblitz.com/edit/angular-3rd-party-libraries-and-widgets?file=src%2Fapp%2Fjquery-old-example%2Fjquery-old-example.component.ts)**